 Use Essential Oil of Lavender

-Studies have shown that essential oil of lavender slows the heartbeat and relaxes muscles, thus reducing stress and effecting deeper sleep.
+Studies have shown that essential oil of lavender slows the heartbeat and relaxes muscles, thus reducing stress to aid deeper sleep.

 Sprinkle a few drops on your pillow and massage into the soles of your feet; it’s one of the few oils you can apply to the skin undiluted.